Voigtländer Vitessa L3 is a German 35mm film rangefinder camera, manufactured in the mid-1950s.

 Folding cameras add to the overall compactness, which I also find appealing.

 Unfortunately, in the case of the Vitessa series, the weight makes it almost impossible to slide into a pocket and walk like a normal person.
 Nowhere near to the experience of carrying an iPhone or a truly compact 35mm camera, like the Olympus XA.

 Vitessa is a precious camera.
 In clean condition, it feels like a piece of expensive jewellery.
 Real, paper-thin leather grip.
 A ballet of shiny and matt metal surfaces.
 Exposed mechanics and clear glass.
 Precisely machined surfaces promptly retain visible fingerprints and instil the fear of imminent damage or malfunction.

 It took me eight months and twenty-three rolls of film across Thailand, Singapore, Vietnam, Japan, and Canada to realize that the camera is actually very solidly built and I shouldn’t be afraid to breathe around it.

 That being said, Vitessa L3 is a lot more compact than Electro 35, Canon QL, or FED 5.
 Stephen Gandy compared it to Leica M4 and found it to be about the same size; he also named it to have fit and finish “approaching Leica M3 standards.”
 Plus, it has a faster, better lens than most compact 35mm film cameras.

 I particularly like how controlled the trigger action feels as compared to my dad’s Russian FED.
-Vitessa has a consistent, medium-light resistance for about a quarter-of-an-inch until you hear a light click of a transport mechanism catch, followed by an almost-immediate slick movement of the shutter blades.
-FED, being a much more “brute” beast requires a lot more effort with a very bouncy trigger button and no easy way to predict a slap of the shutter curtain, usually followed with a tremor through the entire camera’s body.
+Vitessa has a consistent, medium-light resistance for about a quarter of an inch until you hear a light click of a transport mechanism catch, followed by an almost immediate slick movement of the shutter blades.
+FED, being a much more “brute” beast requires a lot more effort with a very bouncy trigger button and no easy way to predict a slap of the shutter curtain, usually followed by a tremor through the entire camera’s body.